 The MIF is a collaboration between the University of Liverpool and Unilever.
 It also houses the Liverpool contribution to the Henry Royce Institute, a national institute for materials science research and innovation.

-Clean Air has supplied hundreds of its advanced technology fume cupboards to Henry Royce Institute facilities across England.
+Clean Air has supplied over 100 of its advanced technology fume cupboards to Henry Royce Institute facilities across England.

 These include the Royce@Manchester at the University of Manchester; the Graphene Engineering Innovation Centre at the University of Manchester; the International Centre for Engineering & Physical Science (ICEPS) in The Bragg Centre for Materials Research at the University of Leeds; the University of Liverpool’s Materials Innovation Factory; and the Royce Discovery Centre at the University of Sheffield.